Information about the seminar for WS 2021-22

 In this seminar we put special focus on text and network data.
-We first teach the theory behind text and network mining and then apply this knowledge in to given datasets.
-This is the practical part which will be done during the semester.
+We first teach the theory behind text and network mining and then apply this knowledge on to given datasets.

 For the Master IIS students, the seminar can be chosen as part of the „Business Analytics“ specialization, as well as an elective in the module IIS Management Electives – Services, Processes, Intelligence II.

-Prerequisite: Students should have successfully passed the E-Business Intelligence and Relationships lecture at our Chair before taking this course.
+Prerequisite: Students should have successfully passed the Business Intelligence lecture at our Chair before taking this course.
 A similar introductory course in data analysis may also be considered.

 - Social Network Mining